DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 That makes resolving the local-item-uri trivial, as leaving off `http://localhost/` gives you the item-id.

 The local-item-uris must never point to anything else, even if we set up the web server to give back the correct file.
-The reason for this rule is that we want to keep the bag store self contained.
+The reason for this rule is that we want to keep the bag store self-contained.
 This supports **authenticity** of the archival packages.
-Being able to find all the files in a packages obviously is a sine qua non for guaranteeing its authenticity.
-If we cannot even do that, we should give up all claims of being a functioning archive.
+Being able to find all the files in a packages obviously is a *sine qua non* for guaranteeing its authenticity.
+If we cannot even do that, we should give up all claims of being a reliable archive.

-Note, that fetching items with *non-local* URLs is still sound practice, however, it is essential to consider how the persistence of these URLs is guaranteed (and by whom).
-It does pose more challenges than keeping all the packages locally in a common base directory.
+Note, that fetching items with *non-local* URLs is still sound practice.
+However, it is essential to consider how the persistence of these URLs is guaranteed (and by whom).
+It *does* pose more challenges than keeping all the packages locally in a common base directory.

 #### Round-trip: adding, retrieving, completing